Slay Tracks: 1933–1969: Composition and lyrics

 Most of the music on Slay Tracks was written by Malkmus, but the music to "Box Elder" was written by Kannberg.
 Malkmus stated his influences on the record included Chrome, Swell Maps, and The Fall.
 The songs on the EP drew comparisons to the likes of R.E.M., Pixies, and Sonic Youth by Stephen Thomas Erlewine and Heather Phares of AllMusic (which, like all of the World Wide Web, did not exist when the EP was released).
 Radio static and noise are prominently used on the EP, techniques which are characteristic of the lo-fi and noise pop genres that Pavement are frequently associated with.
 According to Malkmus, "We decided to use static as the third instrument ...
 It was pretty exciting to be so experimental."
 Young played drums on "Box Elder" and "Price Yeah!", and frequently improvised.
 Malkmus played drums on "Maybe Maybe", while both Malkmus and Kannberg drummed on "She Believes".
+Andy Price of Guitar.com described the EP's song structures as "organically shifting between furious squalls of guitar, and shaky arrangements that were barely able to stand, before decaying into abstract expressions of fury."
+He described Malkmus' vocal performance on the EP as "veer[ing] from a sardonic, idle cool, to a hormonal wail."

 "You're Killing Me", the longest song on the EP at three minutes and 20 seconds, is an example of the impact punk rock had on Pavement.
 The song features fuzz effects, repetitive lyrics, and no percussion or drums.
 "Box Elder", an ironic song about someone wanting to move to Box Elder, Montana, was considered by Gerard Cosloy to be an example of Malkmus's "honest, direct, and simplistic" lyrical style, and features greater influence from pop music than the rest of the EP.
 "Maybe Maybe" features distorted guitars and indiscernible vocals, and "Price Yeah!" has a sound typical of hardcore punk.
 The band's hometown of Stockton inspired the band's lyrics and sound.
 "There's something empty about Stockton," Malkmus said.
 "I wanted to convey that in our music."
 He told Melody Maker, "Pavement was originally a pathetic effort by us to do something to escape the terminal boredom we were experiencing in Stockton."